Updated for 2023

 3100 Airport Ave., Santa Monica, CA 90405

 For aviation enthusiasts, a visit to the Museum of Flying is a must-do.
 Families will find artifacts from the Douglas Aircraft Company, aviation-related art, a replica of the Wright Flyer, a flight simulator, and more.
 There is also an interactive center for children.
-The museum is open Wednesday through Sunday, 10:00 am to 5:00 pm.
-Adult admission is $10, children 3-12 are $6, and children 2 and under are free.
+Check the website for the latest information on hours and prices.

 Santa Monica Public Library

-Branches on Montana Ave., Ocean Park Blvd., Main Street, and Pico Blvd).
+Branches on: Montana Ave., Ocean Park Blvd., Main St., and Pico Blvd

 You’ll find plenty of family-friendly resources available at the Santa Monica Public Library.
 Different library branches offer different programs, but recent programs include story times, an interactive program with ceramics, and a puppet show.
 In addition, there are special programs designed for teens.
 The Santa Monica Library is also sponsoring a summer reading program — with variations for children of different ages.
 The Main Branch also houses the Bookmark Cafe which offers breakfast items, salads, sandwiches, beverages, and a special kid’s menu.